Beki-Abebe/job-scraper/README.md

-# Job Scraper – Afriworket.com
+# Job Scraper – Job portals in ethioipa that permit this on their robots.txt

-This is a Playwright-based job scraper that fetches job titles from [afriworket.com/jobs](https://afriworket.com/jobs).
+This is a Playwright-based job scraper that fetches job titles from Job portals in ethiopia.
 It uses Python and Playwright to dynamically interact with the site and extract job listings.

 ## Features